dlax/pglift/docs/tutorials/cli.rst

       ...

 There are several entry points corresponding to main objects handled by
-pglift: instances, roles, databases, etc. Each entry point has its own help:
+pglift: instances, roles, databases, pgconf, etc. Each entry point has its own help:

 ::